The Ocean of Light overcomes the ocean of darkness.*

 Again, our 21st century world seems wrapped backward into the savage past as violent jihadists

-spread red streams around the green and blue earth.
-And America's war against the Taliban worsens.
+spread red streams around our green and blue earth.
+And America's war with the various Muslim sects and governments worsens.

 For a history drenched commentary on this,